42. Hampshire and the Isle of Wight

 What does the STP mean for your area?

-The STP proposes a cut of 300 beds in the acute sector.
+A cut of 300 beds is planned for the acute sector.

-It will also reduce the size of its physical estate by 19% and estate costs by £24 million.
+There are plans to reduce the size of the area's physical NHS estate by 19% and estate costs by £24 million.

 It is likely that some services will move from St Mary's hospital on the Isle of Wight to the mainland, increasing the number of people needing to be ferried to hospitals in Southampton and Portsmouth.